olli0601/PANGEA.HIV.sim/README.md

 the newly infected individual.
 The simulation produces a dated viral phylogeny that starts with the index case and ends with all sampled inviduals in the same transmission chain.

-The following figure shows the lognormal model of the within-host effective population size under default parameters:
+The following figure shows the lognormal model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
+These were chosen such that the initial population size is 1 and that the final effective population size is broadly similar to estimates typically obtained with a BEAST Skyline model.
 <img src="https://github.com/olli0601/PANGEA.HIV.sim/blob/master/man/fig_EffPopSize.png" width="66%">

 Source code of the VirusTreeSimulator was provided by Matthew Hall.